botpress/readme/reference/Botpress API/bots-1/getbotversion.md

 ---
 title: Get Bot Version
-excerpt: Get a specific version of a bot
+excerpt: Get a specific version of a bot in the Botpress Studio.
 api:
   file: botpress-api.json
   operationId: getBotVersion